rackerlabs/docs-offerings/docs/getting-started/concepts.rst

 A standard volume grid offers pre-defined discounts based on the volume of cloud services usage.
-If an overflow occurs, Rackspace applies a standard commit grid to the account by default.
+If an overflow occurs, Rackspace applies a standard volume grid to the account by default.

 Custom volume grid
 ##################

-A custom commit grid offers customized volume discounts.
+A custom volume grid offers customized volume discounts.
 Custom volume grids are further classified into the following types:

 * **Preset grid**: Offers customized volume discounts.